crazysparrow69/url-shortener/README.md

   full: "http://example.com"
 }
 ```
-After that, you can access short url by typing in the browser your base domain (where the server is working) and adding short random hash, split by a "/".
+After that, you can access short url by typing in the browser your base domain (where the server is working) and adding short random hash u got from the response, split by a "/".
 Example of a short URL: http://localhost:5000/Uy89mJMcQ

 ## Installation